NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

    **_NOTE:_**
    How to choose `intermediate_size_list`?
    The list specifies the candidate FFN sizes that we wish to search over.
 It is recommended to choose several pruning sizes (e.g. 15%, 20%, 30% etc of the original).
-Note that the values must be hardware-friendly (divisible by a multiple of 2) to avoid issues with tensor operations in subsequent steps.
+Note that the values must be hardware-friendly (divisible by a 256) to avoid issues with tensor operations in subsequent steps.

    Let's first shoot for 32% GPU memory reduction setting `target_memory = 78_000` GiB.
 This means that the algorithm will choose the candidates with highest accuracy that also meet the specified requirements.